×

 Table D6bi: Assessment of change

-Note that smoothed data presented in the indicator charts were used for percent change calculations.
+Note that smoothed data presented in the indicator charts were used for percentage change calculations.
 The smoothing method is specific to this indicator and differs from the default Loess smoothing approach adopted for most indicators for the Outcome Indicator Framework assessment.
-Percent change figures in Tables D6bi may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen between the first and last years in the specified date range.
+Percentage change refers to the difference seen between the first and last years in the specified date range.

 Figure D6bii: Long-term and short-term changes in the distribution of individual priority species in England, 1970 to 2016